mananyev/portfolio-performance-tracking/README.md

 5. Analytical transformations are managed with [dbt Labs](https://www.getdbt.com/).
 6. Dashboard in [Looker](https://cloud.google.com/looker-bi).
 7. Easy installation with a bash script.
+8. Available for development in a cloud and locally: two branches for different setups.

 ![Pipeline](./assets/screenshots/pipeline_gcp_kestra_1.png)